downingbots/ALSET/README.md

 is dangerous for a robot's health, I have a setup so that the tabletop is only inches from the floor during training.

+A single NN is sufficient for phase-1 of the tabletop challenge.
+Phase 1 is just go end-to-end and back on a table without falling off the table.
+The vanilla Jetbot can do that.
+However, using an arm to pick up a cube and having multi-phase objectives is much harder resulting in using DQN.
+DQN is used as the robot isn't continuously running in realtime.
+The robot stops and figures out the next move, executes the next move, and repeat.
+In addition, picking up a cube is a sparse-reward (taking hundreds of unrewarding moves), as is dropping the cube.
+There's no continuous scoreboard accumulating tons of rewards/penaties as you might have on a video game.

 The same training can be used for both a sequence of functional NNs (i.e. TT_func ) and for DDQN RL.
 A potential goal is to train NNs to different functions (like above) and then combine the functions together